fairlearn/fairlearn/docs/user_guide/mitigation.rst

 Fairlearn currently supports one postprocessing technique that is based on the paper *Equality of Opportunity in Supervised Learning* [#3]_.
-Unlike other mitigation techniques :code:`ThresholdOptimizer` is built to satisfy the specified fairness criteria exactly and with no remaining disparity.
+Unlike other mitigation techniques :class:`ThresholdOptimizer` is built to satisfy the specified fairness criteria exactly and with no remaining disparity.
 In many cases this comes at the expense of performance, for example, with significantly lower accuracy.
 Regardless, it is a useful data point to compare results with.

-:code:`ThresholdOptimizer` expects an estimator that provides it with scores.
+:class:`ThresholdOptimizer` expects an estimator that provides it with scores.
-While the output of :code:`ThresholdOptimizer` is binary, the input need not be.
+While the output of :class:`ThresholdOptimizer` is binary, the input need not be.
 In fact, real valued input, e.g. from a regressor, provides it with many more options to create thresholds.
 For :math:`n` input data points with :math:`m \leq n` different score values it has :math:`m+1` different